pivotal/docs-tap/intellij-extension/using-the-extension.hbs.md

 ### <a id="apply-workload"></a> Apply a workload

 The extension enables you to apply workloads on your Kubernetes cluster that has Tanzu Application Platform.

 To apply a workload:

-1. Right-click anywhere in the IntelliJ project explorer
+1. Right-click anywhere in the IntelliJ project explorer.
-2. Run Tanzu-> Apply Workload
+2. Click **Tanzu** > **Apply Workload**.

    ![The IntelliJ interface showing the project tab with the workload YAML file pop-up menu open and the Tanzu Apply Workload option highlighted.](../images/intellij-apply-workload.png)

-3. To Update Apply Configuration Run **Tanzu-> Modify Apply Configuration**
+3. Click **Tanzu > Modify Apply Configuration**.

-4. Tanzu workload apply command gets triggered in Terminal and workload is applied.
+The `Tanzu workload apply` command is triggered in the terminal and the workload is applied.
-5. A new workload appears on the Tanzu panel.
+A new workload appears on the Tanzu panel.

 ### <a id="delete-workload"></a> Delete a workload